Hungry Healthy Happy

 Two blueberry muffins, one whole, one broken in half.

-This blueberry muffin recipe couldn't be easier to make.
-Just a few simple baking ingredients and some frozen blueberries, and no special equipment needed.
 These super moist muffins are made a little lighter by mixing heart-healthy oats with the flour and also sweetening them naturally.
 All the flavours of a bakery blueberry muffin, but a little bit lighter.

 Jump to:

-• Ingredients and substitutions
+• Ingredients and Substitutions

-• How to make Healthy Blueberry Muffins- Step by step
+• How To Make Healthy Blueberry Muffins- Step By Step

-• What to serve with Healthy Blueberry Muffins
+• What To Serve With Blueberry Muffins

 • Storage